OWASP/www-chapter-jakarta/tab_pastevents.md

 master's degree in computer science from the University of Camerino.

 **Achmad Syafaat**

-Lead and coordinate implementation of cyber security research in Id-SIRTII/CC
+Lead and coordinate implementation of cyber security research in Research and Development Dept., Id-SIRTII/CC

 **Matias Prasodjo**